biocore/songbird/README.md

 ```

 Once qiime2 is properly interfaced with songbird, you can import your biom tables
 into Artifacts.
-Here we will be using the [Redsea metagenome dataset](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5315489/)
+Here we will be using a subset of the [Redsea metagenome dataset](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5315489/)
 as an example.
 Starting from the songbird root folder, you can import this dataset as follows

 ```